xet7/TSC/INSTALL.md

 Crosscompiling from Linux to Windows
 ------------------------------------

-SMC can be crosscompiled from Linux to Windows, such that you don’t have to even touch a Windows system in order to generate the executable that will run on Windows, and indeed this is how we produce the Windows releases.
+TSC can be crosscompiled from Linux to Windows, such that you don’t have to even touch a Windows system in order to generate the executable that will run on Windows, and indeed this is how we produce the Windows releases.
 Regardless whether you compile from Git or from a release tarball, you will need a crosscompilation toolchain for that.
-We recommend you to use [MXE][2] for that, which includes all dependencies necessary for building SMC.
-Even more, I (Quintus) have set up an MXE fork that contains versions that I know to work with SMC.
+We recommend you to use [MXE][2] for that, which includes all dependencies necessary for building TSC.
+Even more, I (Quintus) have set up an MXE fork that contains versions that I know to work with TSC.

-The following commands download and built the MXE environment I have prepared, including all dependencies needed for SMC.
+The following commands download and built the MXE environment I have prepared, including all dependencies needed for TSC.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-% mkdir ~/smc-building
+% mkdir ~/tsc-building
-% cd ~/smc-building
+% cd ~/tsc-building
 % git clone git://github.com/Quintus/mxe.git
 % cd mxe
-% git checkout smc-building
+% git checkout tsc-building
 % make boost libxml++ glew cegui libpng freeimage sdl sdl_image sdl_mixer sdl_ttf nsis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~